 - University publications.

-The repository is administered by the University Library's Scholarly Publishing Services Unit and is funded in part by the Office of the Vice President of Research.
+The repository is administered by the University Library and funded in part by the Office of the Vice President of Research.

 As publishers are constantly revising their terms, the best way to find out if they support repositories and green OA is to read your publishing contract.
 If you sign away your copyright when you submit to a journal, you may be unable to self-archive.
 Understanding the vocabulary these publishers use is important.

 The Pre-print is the (draft) paper first submitted to publishers - it has not been through peer review or accepted for publication.